AP US Government Unit 3 Practice Test: Civil Liberties & Civil Rights

 Question 14

-The Supreme Court has ruled that affirmative action laws
+The Supreme Court has ruled that the use of affirmative action in college admissions is

 A